CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_compliance_framework_controls.md

 page_title: "crowdstrike_cloud_compliance_framework_controls Data Source - crowdstrike"
 subcategory: "Cloud Compliance"
 description: |-
   This data source retrieves all or a subset of controls within compliance benchmarks.
-You can search within a single benchmark using the 'benchmark', 'name', and 'requirement' fields, or across multiple benchmarks using an FQL filter.
-When using 'name', 'benchmark', and 'requirement', the 'benchmark' field is required.
+All non-FQL fields can accept wildcards * and query Falcon using logical AND.
+If FQL is defined, all other fields will be ignored.
+For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
+For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: Falcon Query Language (FQL) https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read